-White Lights Azalea is smothered in stunning clusters of lightly-scented white trumpet-shaped flowers with a yellow blotch at the ends of the branches in mid spring, which emerge from distinctive shell pink flower buds before the leaves.
-It has green deciduous foliage.
-The narrow leaves turn an outstanding purple in the fall.
+Cascade Azalea is smothered in stunning clusters of lightly-scented white trumpet-shaped flowers with a chartreuse blotch at the ends of the branches in mid spring before the leaves.
+It has dark green deciduous foliage.
+The narrow leaves do not develop any appreciable fall color.